Relm4/book/src/components.md

 ## The close alert

-Like a normal application that's used to edit files, we want to notify the user before accidentally closing the application and discarding all progress.
+As with a normal application used to edit files, we want to notify the user before they accidentally close the application and discard all progress.
 For this &mdash; you might have guessed it already &mdash; we will use another component.

 ### The model